 This post is sponsored by King Oscar.

-I've got a fish tale to tell you– a story with long, winding roads, adventures on foot, and backpacking through canyons.
-Unlike most fish tales, which end in stories of giant, monstrous sea creatures– mine ends with tins and tins of tiny fish.
+I've got a fish tale to tell you-- a story with long, winding roads, adventures on foot, and backpacking through canyons.
+Unlike most fish tales, which end in stories of giant, monstrous sea creatures-- mine ends with tins and tins of tiny fish.

-For two years in a row, the husband and I have gone on epic, multi-week National Park hiking adventures— driving thousands of miles, hiking until our feet were angry and our legs were worn out, and then we hiked some more.
+For two years in a row, the husband and I have gone on epic, multi-week National Park hiking adventures-- driving thousands of miles, hiking until our feet were angry and our legs were worn out, and then we hiked some more.

 This past summer, as I loaded up on food to carry us through all of our camping and backpacking, I wandered uncertainly back into the canned fish aisle.
 As I stared at the tuna, my eyes wandered over to all of the other cans of fish that I'd been neglecting.

 These tiny fish are delicious, fabulous for stocking pantries, and easy to use.
 In this Baked Seafood Macaroni and Cheese, the sardines shine through in a blend of flavorful cheeses and pasta.

 Which Sardines Taste the Best?

-If you haven't, or if you have had them, but didn't like them– you should know that not all sardines are created equal!
+If you haven't, or if you have had them, but didn't like them-- you should know that not all sardines are created equal!
 In fact, the term "sardine" actually refers to the way the fish are treated and packaged, and can be made up of 22 different types of fish!

-My own sardine-loving enthusiasm was almost brought to a smack-dead-halt when I had a tin of not-so-wonderful sardines, and that's when I realized that the brand you buy matters.
+My own sardine-loving enthusiasm was almost brought to a screeching halt when I had a tin of not-so-wonderful sardines, and that's when I realized that the brand you buy matters.
 It matters a lot.

-Now I get my sardines from King Oscar.
-King Oscar’s Wild Caught Brisling Sardines are high-quality, plus they're all from the same type of small fish, so you'll know what to expect.
+King Oscar's Wild Caught Brisling Sardines are high-quality, plus they're all from the same type of small fish, so you'll know what to expect.